 While legacy financial systems are specific to financial companies, legacy databases can be found across almost every industry.
 They may refer to data that is stored with outdated software or on an older, monolithic server.

 Data is incredibly important, so using a legacy database creates significant challenges for a company.
-Maintaining an outdated database often seen for systems that run on mainframe and midrange on-premise systems can be expensive, and it also risks leaving your data inaccessible if it can’t be integrated with newer technology.
+Maintaining an outdated database—often seen for systems that run on mainframe and midrange on-premises systems—can be expensive, and it also risks leaving your data inaccessible if it can’t be integrated with newer technology.

 Despite this, many companies shy away from performing a large-scale data migration due to how expensive and stressful the task can be.

-Here are our best practices for legacy system transformation
+Here are our best practices for legacy system modernization:

 Migrate data systems to the cloud